 Walls can be

-used to enlarge the size of more usable level areas or to create a special terraced effect
+used to create more usable level areas or to create a scenic terraced effect

 Hilly terrain in

 Pennsylvania creates the need for retaining walls.
 Walls can be used to

 terrace slopes, and enlarge usable areas for outdoor recreation, patios,

 walks and driveways.
 Retaining walls are also used to define landscaped